Instrumentenprogrammierung mit Python

 time.sleep(20)

-# Send SCPI command to disable the DC input
+# Send SCPI command to disable the DC output

 # Close the communication channel to the product